10 Things to Bring to Your Veterinary Appointment

-Going to the veterinarian for a wellness exam every year (or more often for older pets) is the best way to keep your pet healthy through vaccines and preventive medication.
-We have compiled a list of the ten most common things you should bring to your vet visit.
-Often getting everyone in the car and to the vet office is a task in itself.
-We want you to make the most out of your time with your veterinarian, and a little preparation will go a long way.
+Going to the veterinarian for a yearly wellness exam (or more often for older pets) is the best way to keep your pet healthy through early detection of disease, vaccination, and preventive medication.
+We have compiled a list of the ten most common things you should bring to your visit.

 10 Things to Bring to Your Veterinary Visit

 - Bring all veterinary medical records.
-Even if you have don’t have detailed copies, we can call your former office to request your pet’s complete record.
+Even if you have don’t have detailed copies, we can call your previous veterinarian(s) to request your pet’s complete record.
 This gives us the best biography of your pet’s health.

 - Bring your current identification, such as a driver’s license.
 Current identification is needed for a variety of reasons.

 - Bring any medications you are giving to your pet.
 These include flea medication, vitamins, and supplements.
 Our staff can evaluate the medications, check dosing and expiration dates, and refill anything you need while you are here.

 - Please bring a stool sample to your appointment.
 Stool samples are needed for annual or biannual parasite testing.
 Stool samples that are collected within 24 hours are acceptable.
 For multi-cat households, a sampling from the litter boxes is acceptable.